 The offender is likely going to be registered as a sex offender for life.
 This sex offender registration requirement applies to most sex offense charges involving minors.
 The internet makes it easy for the public to access this list, which means the offender is going to be permanently branded a sexual offender.

 Working with experienced child molestation defense lawyers is important because they will aggressively fight to make sure your rights and interests are protected.
-In Idaho, Hooper Law Offices is recognized for their knowledge and skills when handling such cases.
+In Idaho, Aaron Hooper, Attorney at Law is recognized for their knowledge and skills when handling such cases.

 The Right to Being Presumed Innocent

-You can find an experienced lawyer who has knowledge specific to these cases by talking to Hooper Law Offices.
+You can find an experienced lawyer who has knowledge specific to these cases by talking to Aaron Hooper, Attorney at Law.
 For us, an accusation is not the same as a conviction, we believe in your right to the presumption of innocence.
 This is why we are going to treat you with the respect you deserve and presume you are innocent because it is your right.

 False Allegations of Child Molestation